Student Travel Skip to main content

 3.3 Approval of the trip and student travelers

-1. Travel of performing groups such as music ensembles, theater companies, and academic competition teams is approved by a designated member of the President’s Council.
+1. Performing group travel, such as music ensembles, theater companies, and academic competition teams is approved by a designated member of the President’s Council.

-2. Travel on study abroad programs including, but not limited to, programs sponsored by other Church Educational System institutions is approved by the vice president for academics.
+2. Travel on study abroad programs including, but not limited to, programs sponsored by other Church Educational System institutions is approved by the academic vice president.

 4. Travel for other university business purposes is approved by the manager or director fiscally responsible for the travel.